 Another security risk occurs at the end of the lifecycle of an employee in your organization.
 When an employee leaves your company, they’ll retain access to their accounts in your cloud applications until you manually revoke their access on each platform.

-By using SCIM, you automate operations, thereby removing the risk of errors that would inevitably crop up with human intervention, such as broken authentication, unsanctioned access, or forgetting to disable permissions to some data or services.
+By using SCIM, you automate operations, thereby reducing the risk of errors that would inevitably crop up with human intervention, such as broken authentication, unsanctioned access, or forgetting to disable permissions to some data or services.

 SCIM also ensures that employees are able to access company cloud-based applications through sanctioned routes only.
-By closing all loopholes with SCIM, you reduce the avenues through which your enterprise data and operations would be threatened.
+By closing loopholes with SCIM, you reduce the avenues through which your enterprise data and operations would be threatened.
 In other words, you effectively reduce your threat surface area.

 Carrying out the same repetitive tasks in different applications every few weeks can get extremely messy.
 First, different applications have different endpoints and data schemas from which they prefer to receive information.
 Also, as your organization scales, you’ll very likely adopt newer sets of cloud tools, and you’ll need to share your organizational identity information with them.